 Although you can enter a STEM field with a bachelor’s degree, you may decide to pursue a master’s degree to further enhance your career qualifications.
-Some examples of technology-related master’s degrees at GCU include the following:
+Some examples of technology-related master’s degrees include the following:

 - MS in Cybersecurity: Cybersecurity professionals respond to cyberattacks and proactively strengthen the integrity of computer systems against malicious actors